 Because the number of $\pi$-bands in a multilayer graphene system is proportional to the number of layers, and because $\pi$-band wavefunctions are not isotropic in momentum space, accurate evaluation of physical quantities which require integrations over momentum space, for example quasiparticle energy spectra and density--density correlation functions, rapidly becomes more difficult as layer number increases.
 To mitigate this problem and to make the relationship between stacking arrangement and interactions more transparent, we introduce a momentum-direction dependent unitary transformation which makes the single-particle Hamiltonian isotropic.
 In addition to making accurate many-electron perturbation theory calculations practical for multilayer stacks, this approach facilitates understanding of some qualitative trends in the stacking arrangement dependence of quasiparticle energy spectra, plasmon dispersion and damping, and carrier thermodynamic properties.

-{\em Rotational transformation of multilayer Dirac Hamiltonian} --- Our calculation is based on the minimal continuum model for multilayer graphene which retains only a Dirac model for hopping within each layer and only nearest-neighbor interlayer hopping from one sublattice of one layer to one sublattice of the other layer.
+{\em Rotational transformation of multilayer Dirac Hamiltonian} --- Our calculation is based on the minimal continuum model for multilayer graphene which retains only a Dirac model for hopping within each layer and only nearest-neighbor interlayer hopping.
 Different stacking sequences are specified by different interlayer near-neighbor arrangements.
 The Hamiltonians for these minimal models can be made isotropic by multiplying wavefunction components by stacking and momentum-direction dependent phase factors.
 To illustrate how this transformation works, we consider first the example of Bernal stacked bilayer graphene, in which one sublattice in the first layer (say 1B) is a near neighbor of the opposite sublattice in the second layer (say 2A).
 The Hamiltonian at finite wavevector ${\bm k}$ is then expressed in the (1A, 1B, 2A, 2B) basis as